Rātana: History

-The Rātana movement began in 1918 started by T. W. Rātana with the Bible and the Treaty of Waitangi as foundations.
-Rātana's grandfather was Ngahina and was a signatory of the Treaty of Waitangi for the iwi, Māori nations of Ngā Wairiki and Ngāti Apa.
+T. W. Ratana's grandfather Ngahina was a signatory of the Treaty of Waitangi for the tribes of Ngā Wairiki and Ngāti Apa.
 Ngahina was a sheep and cattle station owner, Anglican and pro-government loyalist.
 Rātana's mother was Methodist.

-Impacts on Māori in 1918 included land loss, World War I and the influenza epidemic.
-After the epidemic Rātana became the only male heir of his grandfather.
+Impacts on Māori in 1918 included land loss, World War I and the Spanish flu epidemic.
+After the epidemic Rātana was the only surviving male heir of his grandfather.
 On 8 November 1918 Rātana saw a vision, which he regarded as divinely inspired, asking him to preach the gospel to the Māori people and to cure the spirits and bodies of his people.

 Mere Rikiriki had an influence on Rātana and the Rātana movement.
 Rikiriki taught Rātana and he often consulted her.
 She had been at Parihaka with Te Whiti o Rongomai and Tohu Kākahi, had established her own church in Parewanui and was a faith healer and rongoā practitioner.
 Rikiriki foretold the coming of a new prophet in 1912 that she confirmed was Rātana.

 Te Urumanao Ngāpaki Baker was a Māori chief and supported the Rātana movement and was Rātana's wife.

 Ture Wairua (spiritual mission)

-The Rātana Church is made up of the Ture Wairua (spiritual laws) and the Ture Tangata (physical laws).
-The spiritual laws are itemised as the Father, the Son, the Holy Spirit (in Maori, Te Matua, Te Tama me Te Wairua Tapu), and Ngā Anahera Pono (the Holy and Faithful Angels) and also adding Te Māngai (God's Word and Wisdom) to prayers.
-Its central book is the Bible, although the Blue Book, written in Māori and containing prayers and hymns (many composed by Rātana), is used in all church services.
+The church's spiritual laws are itemised as the Trinity (the Father, the Son and the Holy Spirit) as well as adding Ngā Anahera Pono, 'the Holy and Faithful Angels' and Te Māngai (God's Word and Wisdom) to prayers.
+As well as the Bible, the church relies on their "Blue Book" for church services, which includes hymns and prayers written by T. W. Ratana.

-Until 1924 he preached to increasingly large numbers of Māori and established a name for himself as the "Māori Miracle Man".
+Until 1924 Ratana preached to increasingly large numbers of Māori and established a name for himself as the "Māori Miracle Man".
 At first, the movement was seen as a Christian revival, but it soon moved away from mainstream churches.
-On 31 May 1925, Te Haahi Rātana (the Rātana Church) was established as a separate church and its founder was acknowledged as the bearer of Te Mangai or God's Word and Wisdom.
-On 21 July 1925, the constitution of the Rātana Church was accepted by the Registrar-General and a list of 'apostles' (ministers) who were authorised to conduct marriages was published in the New Zealand Gazette.
+On 31 May 1925, Te Haahi Rātana, the Rātana Church, was established, and its founder was acknowledged in the Church's doctrine as the bearer of Te Mangai or God's Word and Wisdom.
+On 21 July 1925, the constitution of the Rātana Church was accepted by the Registrar-General and a list of "apostles" (ministers) who were authorised to conduct marriages was published in the New Zealand Gazette.